-Todd Merrill Studio is pleased to present the work of designer John Procario.
+Todd Merrill Studio has represented artist John Procario since 2016.
 Having grown up around his carpenter father’s workshop, Procario brought his love of woodworking to the world of design.
 After studying sculpture in graduate school, Procario developed a unique aesthetic that influences his sculptural furniture and lighting.

 “I would describe my work as having a heartbeat,” says John Procario of his custom-made bent-wood luminaires.
 “Each one has so much personality and as you move around them, the forms look like they are changing.”
 It’s not surprising for Procario to anthropomorphize his work; it is something the Cold Spring native has been doing since studying sculpture at State University of New York at Purchase, where he began to conceptually think of wood as a metaphor for the human body.
 “Just as we push the limits of our bones and muscles, I enjoy pushing the limits of wood to create a sense of strain in the material’s gesture,” he explains.
 Procario pushes the limit of breakage to create a sense of strain in the otherwise fluid gestures of his wooden works.
 Conceptually, this allows beauty to be the product of stress.